BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Decode the `memptr` to a pointer.

-**FIXME:** If this is a bad ptr, how is that handled?
+**FIXME[Benno]:** If this is a bad ptr, how is that handled?
 Return null or exception?

 ### `Dmaptr memptr_decode(Channel channel, Memptr memptr)`

 Decode the `memptr` to a DMA address.
 This is used to convert `memptr` to values that can be used by bus masters.

-**FIXME:** Handling of bad ptrs, also likely need a DMA context of some description for cases when there is I/O MMU.
+**FIXME[Benno]:** Handling of bad ptrs, also likely need a DMA context of some description for cases when there is I/O MMU.

 ### `Memptr memptr_transcode(Channel from_channel, Memptr memptr, Channel to_channel)`